sourcemeta/learnjsonschema.com/content/2020-12/validation/uniqueItems.markdown

 {{<instance-fail `An instance with duplicate complex structures (objects) is invalid`>}}
 [ { "name": "John" }, false, "world", 2, { "name": "John" } ]
 {{</instance-fail>}}
+* Element uniqueness also deeply applies for complex structures like objects.

 {{<schema `Schema without the 'uniqueItems' property or with 'uniqueItems' property set to false`>}}
 {